buley/personal/src/content/mantras.md

-# Disciplined Resolve: Meditations on Strategy, Self-Control, and Success
+# Mantras: Meditations on Strategy, Self-Control, and Success

 > *“Waste no more time arguing about what a good man should be.
 Be one.” — Marcus Aurelius*